Private Bedroom and Bathroom

 Villafranca to Ambasmestas15 KMs / 9 miles

-A short day, you have a gentle walk along the Valcarce River Valley passing through quiet hamlets with their slate roofs and tiny gardens.
+Today is a short day to give your feet some relief.
+You have a gentle walk along the Valcarce River Valley passing through serene hamlets of classic slate roofs and tiny gardens.
 As you walk through shady stretches, you see evidence of the lumber industry that is helping to support this area.
 Although you have yet to enter into Galicia, this area certainly feels very Gallego/Galician, the Ireland of Spain.
-Listen carefully and you'll note the melodic rhythms of the locals as they speak.
+Listen carefully and you'll note the melodic rhythms of the locals as they speak and go about their day.
 (B)

 Ambasmestas to O Cebreiro13 KMs / 8 miles

 Have an extra coffee at breakfast, as today you walk up to O Cebreiro!
-Fortunately, today is another shorter day, which will give you plenty of time to meander up to the top.
-Make sure you enjoy the hamlets along the way - perhaps a stop in Herrarias along the river to dip your toes in the cool river!
-Once in O Cebreiro, sit on the stone wall and watch the setting sun - a magnificent view and visit the tiny church of Santa Maria.
+Fortunately, today is another light day, which will give you plenty of time to meander up to the top at a leisurely pace.
+Make sure you enjoy the hamlets along the way - perhaps a stop in Herrarias to dip your toes in its refreshing river!
+Once in O Cebreiro, sit on the stone wall and watch the setting sun.
+After a magnificent view, visit the tiny church of Santa Maria.
 (B)

 O Cebreiro to Triacastela21 KMs / 13 miles

 After breakfast, get the blood going with a steady climb to the Alto do Poio, the highest point on the Camino de Santiago in Galicia.
 Keep an eye out for Carmen, a local villager who sells freshly made crepes to the pilgrims that pass by her door!
 After a stamp and a coffee, you begin your steady descent down to the town of Triacastela, named after the three castles that once stood watch over the village.
 (B)